 Dysgraphia.
 People with this disorder have difficulty with handwriting.
 Their writing is usually not legible and not written at an age-appropriate speed.
 Problems might be seen in the motor patterns used during writing, as well as difficulties with spelling and written composition.

 Dyslexia.
 This is difficulty with language processing and its impact on reading, writing, and spelling.

 Dysnomia.
 People with this disorder have difficulty remembering names or recalling words.

 Perceptual handicap.
-This is difficulty in processing, organizing, and discriminating among visual, auditory, or tactile information.
+This is difficulty processing, organizing, and discriminating among visual, auditory, or tactile information.

 Specific language disability.
-People with this disorder have severe difficulty in some aspect of listening, speaking, reading, writing, or spelling.
+People with this disorder have severe difficulty in some aspects of listening, speaking, reading, writing, or spelling.
 Their skills in other areas are age-appropriate.

 Specific learning disability.
 This term is synonymous with learning disabilities.
 It is the official term used in federal legislation to refer to difficulty in certain areas of learning compared to difficulty in all areas of learning.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.